 Almost, because a few exceptions suddenly stood out like sore thumbs.
 It helps that the text editor applies color-coding.
 Even without that, the appearance of a column makes isolating the problem easier.
 That makes finding it easier.

 I found it.
 A div end tag (“</div>”) way down at the bottom of the page should have been a whole bunch of lines up, before the main end tag (“</main>”).
 It matched a div start tag that came after the main start tag, so the div end tag had to come before the main end tag.
 The sequence of tags should have been like this: <main><div>article and other elements</div></main>

 I already knew this, I made a good template to guide my writing of code, and some of my pages are good.
 But I had a lot of code on my pages and I had slipped.

 The reason one browser broke my pages while two other browsers saved them is that the browser that was breaking my pages was following HTML as it was instructed to, while the browsers that were showing what I intended to show were being patiently tolerant of my mistaken HTML, like with a child who’s misbehaving in front of indulgent grownups, so they were showing what I must have meant.

 The browser that was holding me up to a standard was Microsoft Internet Explorer, likely a recent version, often notorious for not following standards.
 The browsers that were doing what I meant were Firefox 47.0 and Chromium 51.0.2704.106 (64-bit) (don’t ask why I didn’t check in later ones).
-I don’t keep IE at home, because I erase Windows, but I eventually got around to opening my pages at a public library, and discovered the symptom.
+I don’t keep IE at home, because I erase Windows from every machine I get, but I eventually got around to opening my pages at a public library, and discovered the symptom.

 I edited my page code, so now my pages are well-behaved.